 To affiliate with the DRC in order to request accommodations and support services, a student must:

 2. Submit comprehensive documentation, which establishes the presence of a disability(ies) and supports the need for any requested accommodations.
-More specific documentation guidelines can be found at: www.montclair.edu/drc/documentationguidelines.html.
+For more information, please see review our documentation guidelines.

 3. Schedule an appointment to meet with DRC professional staff to review submitted materials, establish eligibility, and conduct initial needs assessment to determine which accommodations you are eligible to receive.